Subclasses of MATLAB Built-In Types

 See Fundamental MATLAB Classes for more information on MATLAB® built-in classes.

-It is an error to define a class that has the same name as a built-in class.
+Defining a class with the same name as a built-in class is not supported.

 Built-In Types You Can Subclass

 You can subclass MATLAB numeric classes and the

 logical class.
 For a list of numeric types, see Numeric Types.